-The ANTS meetings, held biannually since 1994, are the premier international forum for the presentation of new research in computational number theory and its applications.
-They are devoted to algorithmic aspects of number theory, including elementary number theory, algebraic number theory, analytic number theory, geometry of numbers, algebraic geometry, finite fields, and cryptography.
+The Algorithmic Number Theory Symposium (ANTS), held biannually since 1994, is an international forum for new research in computational number theory.
+It is devoted to algorithmic aspects of number theory, including elementary number theory, algebraic number theory, analytic number theory, geometry of numbers, arithmetic algebraic geometry, finite fields, and cryptography.

 The organizers of ANTS XVI are excited to issue a call for papers for an associated proceedings volume.
 We strongly encourage anyone with research related to the topics above to submit a paper.
 Papers should be at most 20 pages, excluding references, when formatted using the amsart document class with default margins, font size (10pt), and line spacing.
 However, initial PDF submission may be in any format (e.g. 19 pages of amsart with 12pt font and fullpage is about the same length).

 Authors are welcome to post their submissions on preprint servers such as arXiv, HAL, and the cryptology ePrint archive; but papers submitted to ANTS XVI should not be submitted for publication elsewhere.